dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-3.md

 </code></blockquote>
 or something similar.
 This conveys the object’s semantic constraints along with its data, much like sending a table definition along with a tuple in response to a DB query.
 The initial step of deserialization constructs a generic object; the second step tests compatibility against the semantic constraints embedded directly in the document and constructs an instance of a wrapper class on success.

 It’s important to distinguish between read-only and read-write usage patterns in this mechanism.
 Consumers of an interface that only intend to display data are infinitely backward compatible if the runtime check for semantic compatibility passes, regardless of the version numbers/guids in play under a given scenario, because the wrapper classes depend on an interface mapping that’s generated dynamically at runtime.
-However, if a consumer of an object wants to update its state at the source, the wrapper class must contain every property that the provider will require – or else the provider must set such properties either before serving the object or when the update is requested.
+However, if a consumer of an object wants to update its state at the source, the wrapper class must contain every property that the provider will require &mdash; or else the provider must set such properties either before serving the object or when the update is requested.
 Using wrapper classes rather than the traditional generated SOAP stubs is an important element of this mechanism because this allows mods to objects that a client does not fully understand.

 [caption id="attachment_55" align="alignnone" width="128" caption="New Approach - Pros and Cons"]<a href="../../../wp-content/uploads/2008/07/alternative-pros-and-cons.png"><img class="size-thumbnail wp-image-55" src="http://codecraft.co/wp-content/uploads/2008/07/alternative-pros-and-cons.png?w=128" alt="New Approach - Pros and Cons" width="128" height="79" /></a>[/caption]